Grigoris Afxentiou: Biography

 Afxentiou was born on 22 February 1928 in the village of Lysi, the son of Antonia and Pieris Afxentiou.
 He had a younger sister named Chrystala.
 He attended Lysi Primary School and received his secondary education at the Hellenic Gymnasium in Famagusta.
 Reports by those who knew him were that he was a keen sportsman and passionate about football.
 He supported the football team Anorthosis.

 Afxentiou left for Greece, where he was unsuccessful in gaining a place at the Hellenic Military Academy in Athens.
 In December 1949, he joined the Hellenic Army as a volunteer.
 From March to October 1950, he attended the Infantry Reserve Officers' Academy on the island of Syros.
 He then served with the Hellenic Army on the Greek-Bulgarian frontier, as a second lieutenant, before returning to Cyprus and joining the EOKA struggle.
 He was discharged from the ranks of the Greek Army on 15 November 1953 and returned to Cyprus, where he helped his father with his business by working as a taxi driver.
 At that time he also got engaged to be married.

 Afxentiou joined the National Organization of Cypriot Fighters (EOKA) where he soon became second-in-command, adjutant to EOKA leader Georgios Grivas.
 He was originally assigned the regional command of the district of Famagusta which he knew well.
 It was Grigoris Afxentiou who first thought of obtaining explosives from the sea bed, in shallow waters off the coast of Famagusta, as used by local fishermen to dynamite fish.
-Explosives were made from the surplus shells dumped in the sea by the British Army at the end of Second World War.
+Explosives were made from the surplus shells dumped in the sea by the British after the end of World War II.
 Afxentiou was well liked by his peers and it did not take long for General Grivas to promote him to Commander of the Kyrenia district.